manan-dude/QueryFusion/README.md

 ![icon](https://github.com/manan-dude/QueryFusion/assets/76246911/3478abdc-dbc3-48e5-9e58-8a4f5b99a818)

 Welcome to the **Query-Fusion**!
 This extension enhances your browsing experience by allowing you to quickly fetch and display search results from both Google and YouTube and AI (Ollama - llama3) based on selected text.
-Easily toggle between Google and YouTube results within the extension popup for a seamless search experience.
+Easily toggle between Google and YouTube and Ollama results within the extension popup for a seamless search experience.

 ---